 1979 – 2012

-The company started its business by producing items to restore homes and interiors, which was the basis for selecting its name.
-The brand’s logo is designed in two levels, with the first and last letters of the word “Restoration” significantly enlarged, matching the height of the entire emblem.
-This design technique creates a visual image of elegant scaffolding, emphasizing the brand’s connection to creating items intended for historic mansions and palaces.
+The company began by producing items to restore homes and interiors, which gave rise to its name.
+The brand’s logo is designed in two levels, with the first and last letters of the word “Restoration” significantly enlarged to match the height of the entire emblem.
+This design technique creates an image of elegant scaffolding, emphasizing the brand’s connection to creating pieces for historic mansions and palaces.

 The enlarged letters frame and protect the rest of the inscription, giving the logo a complete and harmonious look.
-This design symbolizes that the company’s products can fully restore an interior while preserving a particular era’s authenticity and stylistic integrity.
-The logo, therefore, reflects the brand’s commitment to preserving historical heritage by creating high-quality and unique restoration products.
+This design symbolizes that the company’s products can fully restore an interior while preserving the authenticity and stylistic integrity of a particular era.
+The logo, therefore, reflects the brand’s commitment to preserving historical heritage by creating high-quality, unique restoration products.

 2012 – today

-The RH logo (formerly known as Restoration Hardware) is as minimalistic and elegant as possible, reflecting the brand’s new philosophy that emerged after its reorganization and public listing.
-The emblem consists of just two letters—R and H—representing the company’s name.
+The RH logo (formerly Restoration Hardware) is as minimalist and elegant as possible, reflecting the brand’s new philosophy following its reorganization and public listing.
+The emblem consists of just two letters, R and H, representing the company’s name.
 These symbols are crafted in a strict, classic style with thin lines and subtle serifs, making them recognizable and memorable.

 The main message of this visual sign is simplicity and grace.
 The thin lines symbolize the sophistication and exclusivity of the brand’s products.
 At the same time, the vintage touches in the design suggest that the company specializes in furniture and interior items styled after classic pieces from various eras.
-The new logo reflects the brand’s essence, positioning itself as a supplier of interior items focusing on design and past aesthetics.
+The new logo reflects the brand’s essence, positioning it as a supplier of interior items that focus on design and historical aesthetics.

-The emblem’s black color gives it a formal and businesslike tone, conveying the company’s seriousness and focus on the premium segment.
+The emblem’s black color gives it a formal, businesslike tone, conveying the company’s seriousness and its focus on the premium segment.
 It symbolizes stability and confidence in the quality of RH’s products.
-The emblem’s transformation is connected to the changes after the company’s acquisition by Catterton and the shift in its business model.
-The company now emphasizes luxury and uniqueness, conveyed through the minimalist and refined logo.
+The emblem’s transformation is linked to changes following the company’s acquisition by Catterton and its shift in business model.
+The company now emphasizes luxury and uniqueness, conveyed through its minimalist, refined logo.

 The RH emblem reflects the company’s new values, focus on exclusive design, and high status in the furniture and interior market.